nrashmi06/Internship/README.md

 ## Task 12: Introduction to Redux

 Added the Refresh token and favorites into Redux to store the values safely and retrive it safely.

 ---

+## Task 13: Obfuscation

+Implement and debug the obfuscation of sensitive data within the frontend codebase to enhance security, ensuring the obfuscated code functions correctly without exposing sensitive information.

+---